 - Gifts are opened one at a time.
 Do not let it be a free for all!

 - Open your stockings, then get some breakfast.
 Once your special breakfast is done, you can open the gifts under the tree.

 - Make opening gifts more exciting.
-I am thinking about building this plinko game, and whomever’s name the chip lands on, gets to open a present.
+I am thinking about building this plinko game, and whoever’s name the chip lands on gets to open a present.

-- Let the kids play with the gift that they just opened – rather then making them wait until everything has been opened.
+- Let the kids play with the gift that they just opened – rather than making them wait until everything has been opened.

 - Make the first present the open a treasure hunt to find it!